ASAT: Adaptive Scoring and Thresholding with Human Feedback for Robust Out-of-Distribution Detection: Methodology

 \textbf{Optimal Scoring Function and Threshold.} \ASAT\ aims to maintain strict FPR control during deployment while minimizing human intervention.
 In practice, accurately predicting IDs reduces the need for human verification.
 Hence, maximizing TPR effectively minimizes human intervention.
 With this, we formulate the \ASAT\ objective as a joint optimization problem to find the optimal $(g^\star, \lambda^\star)$ that maximizes TPR under the constraint FPR $\le \alpha$.

-Here, $\alpha$ is the user-specified tolerance level for FPR (e.g., $\alpha = 0.05$ implies FPR must be below 5\% at all times).
+Here, $\alpha$ is the user-specified FPR tolerance level (e.g., $\alpha = 0.05$ implies FPR must be below 5\% at all times).
 However, since $\mathcal{D}_{0}$ and $\mathcal{D}_{1}$ are unknown, the true values of TPR and FPR for a given $(g, \lambda)$ are not accessible, making (\ref{opt1}) intractable.
-Consequently, we must estimate FPR and TPR based on the finite samples collected by time $t$.
+Thus, we estimate FPR and TPR from finite samples collected by time $t$.

 \textbf{FPR and TPR Estimates.} We assume that ID data is largely available, whereas diverse OOD data is not accessible before deployment.
-Thus, \ASAT\ identifies real-world OOD points via human feedback (i.e., importance sampling), while relying on a fixed, \textit{i.i.d} ID dataset from training.
+Thus, while the ID data remains a fixed i.i.d. set from training, \ASAT\ incorporates human feedback to identify real-world OOD points during deployment.
 Let $X_{t}^{(ood)}$ denote the OOD samples collected up to time $t$ (see Section \ref{subsec:asat_wf}), and let $X_{0}^{(id)}$ be the fixed ID dataset.
 Then, for a given scoring function and threshold pair $(g, \lambda)$, the FPR estimate at time $t$ is defined as

 where